How Does A Blue Ox Sway Pro Work?

 Proper trailer loading is also easily controlled.
 Here is a great video model of the effects of trailer load on sway.

-The key to the Blue Ox system is the interchangeable spring bars.
-If you’re like me and want to upgrade your trailer, you can just get new spring bars and not have to replace the whole system.
-The dimple system is key to knowing what to get.
+The Blue Ox SwayPro system also uses interchangeable spring bars.
+If you’re like me and want to upgrade your trailer to something bigger after a year, you can get new spring bars and not have to replace the whole system.

 Blue Ox SwayPro Spring Bar “Dimple System”